Cyber Resilience Act (CRA): Complete Compliance Guide for 2026

 - Public disclosure of fixed vulnerabilities, including CVE identifiers

-- Coordinated vulnerability disclosure policy
+- Coordinated vulnerability disclosure (CVD) policy

 - Mechanisms for secure distribution of security updates